dparedesh/baseline-selection-4tops/README.md

 cmake --build ./
 source */setup.sh
 ```
-The AnalysisBase version needs to be compatible with the version used in the TTHbbAnalysis framework.
+The AnalysisBase version must be compatible with the version used in the TTHbbAnalysis framework.
 If the compilation fails, retry `cmake --build ./`.
 If you want to pass commands to the native compiler (e.g. the numbers of cores used for the compilation) you can do `cmake --build ./ -- -j N` where N is the number of cores.
-Alternatively you could invoke the compiler more directly by doing `make -j N` instead.
+Alternatively, you could invoke the compiler more directly by doing `make -j N` instead.

 One can then simply set the environment back up by doing the following:

 ```
 cd build/
 asetup --restore
 source */setup.sh
 ```

-The python script and the config files for the ntuple pre-production are kept inside the `preProd`
+The python script and the config files for the ntuple pre-production are kept inside the `preProd` subdirectory.
-subdirectory.
 It includes:

 * `cuts_*.txt`: the config files used for the ntuple production,
-* `confGenerator.py`: pythin script used to create automatically the config files,
+* `confGenerator.py`: python script used to create automatically the config files,
 * `[data/mc16*]_SM4tops.py`: python script containing the lists of the input data/MC derivation samples,
 * `updateTOPQ1helper.py`: python script used to create the lists of the input data/MC derivation samples,
-* `01SubmitToGrid_simple.py` and `submitToGrid_*.py`: scripts used to launch ntuples pre-production in the grid,
+* `01SubmitToGrid_simple.py` and `submitToGrid_*.py`: scripts used to launch ntuples pre-production in the LHC Computing Grid,
 * `validation.py`: python script used to compare the output ntuple between different productions,
 * `check_production.py`: python script used to monitor a specific ntuple production in the grid,
-* `check_production.py`: python script used to create a list a command to replicate the grid datasets into a specific grid site.
+* `check_replication.py`: python script used to create a list a command to replicate the grid datasets into a specific grid site.

 If you want to produce ntuples locally, you can do the following command:
 ```